My Main Page with Links to My Other

 The best sellers of self-absorption

-cost money, or at least on activities that that advertise other activities that
+cost money (or at least on activities that that advertise other activities that

-cost money.
+cost money).

-The narrow New Right thinks freedom
+The narrow New Right--assuming

 greater immersion in advertising.
-General Mills went so far as to package Fruit
+General Mills went so far as to package Fruit Gushers candy as a volcanology

 curriculum for science teachers.
 Hardly a complaint was heard.
-Maybe if they packaged
+(Perhaps if General Mills packaged Fruit Gushers as part of a sex ed curriculum,

-The author claims Ronald Reagan
+complaints would arise.)
+Cross claims Ronald Reagan

-slashed government programs, but a cursory look at the record would reveal that
+slashed government programs, but a cursory look at the record would reveal that Reagan increased federal spending by an inflation adjusted 22 percent, though most of Reagan's increases can be attributed to population increases and defense profiteering.
+Reagan's policies

 Ever more cleverly designed,